 Kobina Adusah

-Specialising in ceramics, Adusah is a graduate of Ghana’s Kwame Nkrumah University of Science and Technology.
-His work has been exhibited in Munich, Kumasi, New York, and Madrid as a finalist in the 2025 Loewe Foundation Craft Prize.
+Adusah specialises in ceramics and is a graduate of Ghana’s Kwame Nkrumah University of Science and Technology.
+His work has been exhibited internationally, in Munich, Kumasi, New York, and Madrid.
+In 2026, he was a finalist in the Loewe Foundation Craft Prize with his series I Still Face You.
+From November 2025 to March 2026, he will take part in the exhibition Design in West Africa: Unity in Multiplicity at Palais de Lomé in Lomé, Togo.

 Videos